-We are developing Altolyn for the treatment of mastocytosis.
+We are developing Altolyn for the treatment of mastocystosis.
 On March 6, 2008, we announced we had successfully completed a pre-IND meeting with the FDA.
-Based on a review of the submitted package for Altolyn, the FDA concurred that the proposed indication of mastocytosis can be pursued and that the 505(b)(2) NDA would be an acceptable approach provided a clinical bridge is established between Altolyn and Gastrocrom®, the oral liquid formulation of cromolyn sodium currently approved in the U.S. to treat mastocytosis.
+Based on a review of the submitted package for Altolyn, the FDA concurred that the proposed indication of mastocytosis can be pursued and that the 505(b)(2) NDA would be an acceptable approach provided a clinical bridge is established between Altolyn and Gastrocrom[®], the oral liquid formulation of cromolyn sodium currently approved in the U.S. to treat mastocytosis.
 The FDA also affirmed that a single, Phase 3 study demonstrating the efficacy of Altolyn over placebo, may be sufficient to support a product approval in the U.S. In addition, the FDA also concurs that no additional nonclinical studies will be required to support an IND application.
 We are working with T&R and the current United Kingdom manufacturer of Altolyn to develop a GMP compliant manufacturing process.

 Early clinical experience with Altolyn in the United Kingdom. suggests promising activity in patients with various allergic disorders, including food allergy and inflammatory bowel conditions.
 We may pursue these as additional indications.
-We do not currently have sufficient funding for further development of Altolyn and are in discussions with T&R regarding next steps.

-As of September 30, 2008, we have incurred \$826,000 for the development of Altolyn.
-We incurred \$36,000 of such costs during the nine months ended September 30, 2008.
+As of March 31, 2008, we have incurred \$823,000 for the development of Altolyn.
+We incurred \$33,000 of such costs during the quarter ended March 31, 2008.